vfhe/proof-friendly-CKKS/README.md

 python3 pyckks/ckks.py
 ```

-- You can change parameters in line 184 to 187 of [pyckks/ckks.py](./pyckks/ckks.py).
+- You can change parameters in lines 184 to 187 of [pyckks/ckks.py](./pyckks/ckks.py).
 - Defaults are `(N,d,L) = (2^14, 4, 6)`.

 #### SumCheck benchmark: